pairwise-tech/pairwise/README.md

 # Build the applications
 $ yarn docker:build

-# Run the unit tests for all packages
+# Run the unit tests for all packages using Docker
 $ yarn docker:test

 # Run the e2e test suite (be sure to run docker:dependencies first)